lowRISC/opentitan/doc/rm/register_tool/index.md

 The tool input is an Hjson file containing the Comportable description of the IP block and its registers.

-A description of Hjson (a varient of json) and the recommended style is in the [Hjson Usage and Style Guide]({{< relref "hjson_usage_style.md" >}}).
+A description of Hjson (a variant of JSON) and the recommended style is in the [Hjson Usage and Style Guide]({{< relref "hjson_usage_style.md" >}}).

 The tables below describe valid keys for each context.
-It is an error if *required* keys are missing from the input json.
+It is an error if *required* keys are missing from the input JSON.
 *Optional* keys may be provided in the input file as needed, as noted in the tables the tool may insert them (with default or computed values) during validation so the output generators do not have to special case them.
-Keys marked as "inserted by tool" should not be in the input json (they will be silently overwritten if they are there), they are derived by the tool during validation of the input and available to the output generators.
+Keys marked as "inserted by tool" should not be in the input JSON (they will be silently overwritten if they are there), they are derived by the tool during validation of the input and available to the output generators.

 {{% selfdoc "reggen" %}}